‘Black White & Gray’ director Pushkar Mahabal on upending true crime: ‘We have no time for nuance’

 The fictional story of the couple is not filmy, it is straightforward.
 But in the mockumentary, you don’t trust anyone by the end of the season.
 That’s the thing about unreliable narrators – you don’t know who’s lying or who’s telling you the truth.

-There are two kinds of styles at work.
+There are two styles at work.
 There is the gritty documentary aesthetic, and a more fluid kind of storytelling centred on the Girl and the Boy.

 There is a clear distinction between the two styles.
 The show jumps back and forth between the two strands, so you know what you are watching.
 We didn’t merge the two worlds at any point, otherwise it would have come off as a gimmick, a kind of false complexity.